-A Musical Performance with Artists in Residence Summer Kodama
+A Musical Performance and Talk with Artists in Residence Summer Kodama

 This event is being held in-person at Bethany Arts Community.
 For your safety, and the safety of our artists and staff, attendance is being limited and you will be required to wear a mask while at Bethany irrespective of vaccination status.
 Please read our Covid-19 Safety Statement before your visit.